 Individual phenotypes design

 The section below allows you to enter all the information on the variance components affecting the phenotypic values of the trait(s).
 It is a dynamic section that changes according to the parameters you have included earlier in the model.
 For example when you choose to simulate two traits you obtain a matrix of variance/correlation for the two traits that otherwise does not appear.
 Depending on the model you have specified earlier some of the matrix cells will appear in colour.
 These are the variance and correlation components that you can choose to specify according to the model you have chosen before.
 The section is organised so that you can specify population mean values on top, and then individual variance/correlation values.
-At the bottom of the section you have the option to add some measurement errors and grouping variance.
+At the bottom of the section you have the option to add some residual and grouping variance.
 Please pay attention that in the matrix below, the correlation between each components pair has to be entered and not the covariance.

 Variances summary

-Congratulation you just got your simulation design configured.
+Congratulations!
+You just got your simulation design configured.
 At this point you can visualize a summary of all the variances and covariances of the model that you just defined.
 This summary table contains the value of each variance in addition to its proportion according to the total phenotypic variance.

 Sampling design